llvm/mlir-www/website/content/users/_index.md

 interoperate seamlessly with existing users of Vulkan APIs, specifically focused on games and rendering pipelines.

+## [NPComp](https://github.com/llvm/mlir-npcomp): MLIR based compiler toolkit for numerical python programs

+The NPComp project aims to provide tooling for compiling numerical python programs of various forms to take advantage of MLIR+LLVM code generation and backend runtime systems.

+In addition to providing a bridge to a variety of Python based numerical programming frameworks, NPComp also directly develops components for tracing and compilation of generic Python program fragments.

 ## [PlaidML](https://github.com/plaidml/plaidml)

 PlaidML is a tensor compiler that facilitates reusable and performance portable